Sonnet 191

 Wrestling and wriggling, wracking and writhing,

-Legs thrusting, heart pounding, hands seizing
+Legs straining, heart pounding, hands seizing

-Razor rocky outcrops, clods of shorn grass
+Razor rocky outcrops, shorn clods of grass

 To gain advantage on that murderous mound